Hughes Library Art Gallery

 If you’re interested in exhibiting your artwork, please fill out a Library Gallery Application and review the Library Gallery Agreement Form to understand the guidelines and process for participating in this gallery space.

-Current Artist: Jack Swersie
+Current Artist: Jill Swersie

 Artist Statement